Doomwyte/Resistor/README.md

 <h2>Resistor Tool</h2>

-Resistor Tool is an app for finding resistance values and band colors of 4 band and 5 band resistors.
+Resistor Tool is an app for finding resistance values and band colors for 4 band and 5 band resistors.

 <h3>Usage</h3>